Detroit Tigers: 1945 World Series Champions

 With the end of World War II and the timely return of Hank Greenberg and others from the military, the Tigers won the AL pennant by just 1.5 games over the Washington Senators with an 88–65 record.
 Virgil Trucks returned from the U.S. Navy in time to pitch 5 1/3 innings of 1-run ball in the pennant-clinching game, with starter Hal Newhouser pitching the final 3 2/3 innings in relief.
+Greenberg provided the hitting heroics, slugging a go-ahead grand slam homer in the top of the ninth inning.
 Newhouser won the pitching triple crown, leading the AL in wins (25), ERA (1.81) and strikeouts (212).
 He became the first pitcher in the history of the AL, and still the only pitcher as of 2025, to win the MVP Award in two consecutive seasons.

 With Newhouser, Trucks and Dizzy Trout on the mound and Greenberg leading the offense, Detroit responded in a World Series Game 7 for the first time, staking Newhouser to a 5–0 lead before he threw a pitch en route to a 9–3 victory over the Cubs.
 Because many stars had not yet returned from the military, some baseball scholars have deemed the 1945 World Series to be among the worst-played contests in World Series history.
 For example, prior to the World Series, Chicago sportswriter Warren Brown was asked who he liked, and he answered, "I don't think either one of them can win."